MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-mirrored-sql-servers.md

 Before you protect a mirrored SQL Server database, ensure that you meet the following prerequisites:

 - Install agents on both the partners of the mirror.
-- Do not mirror the database on the same computer.
+- Don't mirror the database on the same computer.

 ## Protect a mirrored SQL server database